LIV4D/MAPLES-DR/docs/source/welcome/messidor.rst

     configure(messidor_path='/path/to/messidor/download/directory/')

 Upon calling :func:`maples_dr.load_train_set` or :func:`maples_dr.load_test_set`, the 200 fundus images related to MAPLES-DR will be extracted, cropped and resized to match MAPLES-DR resolution.
-They will be accessible under the field ``"fundus"`` along the other MAPLES-DR biomarkers.
+They will be accessible under the field ``"fundus"`` similarly to the MAPLES-DR biomarkers.

 .. code-block:: python